 The one-to-one correspondence also leads to infinite regresses.
 For instance, “a is self-identical” would correspond to a property of self-identity.
 If, however, a has the property of being self-identical, it also has the property of being self-identical with itself-with-that-property-of-self-identity.
 And if a has the property of being self-identical with itself-with-the-first-self-identity-property, it also has the property of being self-identical with itself-with-the-self-identity-property-for-itself-being-self-identical-with-itself-with-the-first-self-identity-property.
 And so on, ad infinitum.

 There is another regress.
 If predicates stand in one-to-one correspondence with properties, the truth of “a is red” necessitates that a has the property of being red.
-If, however, the truth of “a is red” necessitates that a has the property of being red, the truth of “a has the property of being red” necessitates that has the second-order property of having the property of being red.
+If, however, the truth of “a is red” necessitates that a has the property of being red, the truth of “a has the property of being red” necessitates that a has the second-order property of having the property of being red.
 And so on, ad infinitum.

 There are more regresses.
 If predicates stand in one-to-one correspondence with properties, the previous argument applies to every property we can generate from a base predicate (e.g. red).
 So, if predicates stand in one-to-one correspondence with properties, there is an infinity of properties of having properties for every base predicate.